kb-dk/solr-and-snippets/README.md

  ant service
  ant base_service
  ant add_base_data
+ ant add_grundtvig_data
  ant upload -Dhostport=just.an.example.org:8080

 ```

+Your new snippet server will contain adl, gv, tfs and sks.
 To set the permissions of all scripts in one go, "retrieve" the
 following URI

 ```